 Students may be required to submit to substance abuse screening prior to clinical placement, or during clinical experiences, in selected health care agencies.
 Students testing positive will be referred to Counseling and Health Services for assistance with their substance abuse problem.
 Such referral, however, will not preclude the University from taking other disciplinary actions, up to, and including, removal from the clinical placement (which may result in failure to meet degree requirements) and/or expulsion from the program/University, depending upon the circumstances.
 RN students with a positive substance abuse screening will be reported to the State Board of Nursing, as required by state law.
 Students are responsible for costs incurred from these screenings.
 For additional information, please contact the Dean of Nursing and Health Sciences.

 Students are also required to apply for, obtain, and present to the Dean of the Division of Nursing and Health Sciences a current FBI Fingerprint Clearance, a Pennsylvania Child Abuse Clearance, and a Pennsylvania Criminal Background Clearance, prior to their participation in clinical courses.
+Child Abuse Clearance, Elder Abuse Clearance and Criminal Background Checks are also required in practicum states.
 A criminal record and/or a history of child or elder abuse may prohibit clinical placement and, subsequently, result in failure to meet degree requirements.

 State Boards of Nursing may deny or revoke licensure when the applicant “has been convicted, has pleaded, has entered a plea of nolo contendere, or has been found guilty by a judge or jury of a felony or crime of moral turpitude; or received probation without verdict, disposition in lieu of trial or an Accelerated Rehabilitative Disposition in the settlement of felony charge.”
 Similarly, “possession, use, acquisition, or distribution of a controlled substance or caution legend drug for other than an acceptable medical purpose” may be cause for denying application for professional licensure (Commonwealth of Pennsylvania, Professional Nursing Law, Act 69, Section 14).